 How much will an orangery cost?

 Expect to pay an average of £40,000 for an orangery.
-This is because the construction work is more substantial than that of a conservatory and the labour is similar to that required of a single storey extension.
+This is because the construction work is more substantial than that of a conservatory and the labour required to complete an orangery design is similar to that required of a single storey extension.
 As with any home improvement project, you could spend even more than this depending on the size, materials used and the complexity of the design.

 Does an orangery need planning permission?

-- They cover no more than half the area of land around the original house;
+- The orangery covers no more than half the area of land around the original house;

-- Are no higher than the highest part of the roof;
+- Is no higher than the highest part of the roof;

-- Don’t extend beyond the rear wall of the original house by more than four metres for an attached house or six for a detached.
+- Doesn’t extend beyond the rear wall of the original house by more than four metres for an attached house, or six for a detached.